 As the ultimate “public space,” it’s important to make the internet and all of its vital information accessible to everyone who tries to access it.
 There are three big considerations giving this importance: It makes good legal, business and moral sense.
 And much like the relationship between accessible design and UX, those three realities are highly connected.

-From a legal perspective
+Accessible design from a legal perspective

 The legal argument is most straightforward: accessibility laws have long existed to help people with disabilities and they apply to digital experiences as well.
 As we’ll see in the legal risks section, thousands of companies get sued every year for failing to provide accessible experiences.